Ein al-Zeitun massacre

-The Ein al Zeitun massacre occurred on May 1, 1948, during the 1948 War, at the Palestinian Arab village of Ein al-Zeitun just north of Safed, then part of the British Mandate for Palestine.
-According to various historians, 23-70 Arab prisoners may have been killed by the Palmach.
+The Ein al Zeitun massacre occurred on May 1, 1948, during the 1948 Palestine war, when forces of the Palmach attacked the Palestinian village of Ein al-Zeitun, then part of the British Mandate for Palestine.
+70+ villagers were killed in the attack.

+Background

+Ein al Zeitun at this time was a Palestinian Arab village of about 800 inhabitants.
+It was believed by local Jews that Arabs from the village had taken part in a 1929 massacre of Jews in 1929 Palestine riots and the massacre is assumed to be as a point of revenge.

 Massacre

-Ein al Zeitun at this time was a Palestinian Arab village of about 800 inhabitants.
-It was believed by local Jews that Arabs from the village had taken part in a 1929 massacre of Jews in Safed and the massacre is assumed to be as a point of revenge.
 The attack on Ein al Zeitun was conducted by the 3rd Battalion of the Palmach under the command of Moshe Kelman, as a preliminary operation to prepare for an assault on the Arab quarter of Safed.
 Davidka mortar bombs were used for the first time.
 The village was taken without much difficulty.
 Most of the villagers fled during the battle, and the remainder, apart from 30 to 100 men aged 20-40 were forcibly expelled afterwards.